9hafidz6/main1/docs/DeveloperGuide.md

 	 chicken rice
 	 ____________________________________________________________
 ```
-he Ui class consists of methods that outputs messages to the user as a response when the user enters a certain command
+The Ui class consists of methods that outputs messages to the user as a response when the user enters a certain command

-The Ui component,

 - reads and return s user input using `scanner.nextLine()`
 - outputs messages to the user as a response such as `showAddCommand`, `showRemoveCommand`, etc